Assistant Director of External Relations

-- Assist the External Relations team in organizing and executing networking trips which will include organizing company visits, alumni receptions and individual recruiting activities for Scholars;
+Work collaboratively to organize and execute networking trips which will include organizing company visits, alumni receptions and individual recruiting activities for Scholars;

-- Assist in delivering professional development workshops as requested to contribute to the personal & professional development course required by the Robert Day Scholars Program;
+Deliver professional development workshops as requested to contribute to the personal & professional development of the Robert Day Scholars Program;

-- Work with the External Relations team to facilitate and manage Scholar access to experiential learning to include: reviewing student proposals and budgets, tracking annual spending, and processing necessary paperwork to award funding;
+Review student proposals and budgets, track annual spending, and processing necessary paperwork to award funding;

-- Work with Program Administrative Assistant in processing funding checks
+Provide guidance to Program Administrative Assistant in processing funding checks.

 The successful candidate will also be able to perform the following essential functions: